Case study summary

 - Improving processes – numerous inconsistent processes existed in issuing repeat prescriptions, which varied between staff and in some cases were lengthy and unnecessarily time consuming.
 Using the process mapping tool the reception team, along with clinicians, mapped out the current process for repeat prescriptions which visibly showed the numerous steps involved and the high level of discrepancies that existed.
 Seeing how much time was being wasted and effort duplicated, the whole practice team supported a reception team leader to draw up a new process.
 This was approved by all and is now embedded in the practice and used as a training tool for new staff.

-- The team has freed five to six hours per week through quicker handovers and quicker status checking of jobs.
+- There were 6 reception/ admin staff who between them covered 3.5WTEs (134.25 hours) per week.
+The changes described have freed up five to six hours per week through quicker handovers and quicker status checking of jobs.
 A further two hours per week have been freed through better management of repeat prescriptions.
+In total, this amounts to the release of 5-6% of admin time.

 - This time has been reinvested to reduce administration backlogs, thereby avoiding the cost of increased hours.
 One team member was previously unable to complete the daily task of summarising medical records due to too much time being taken up by reception duties.
 Increased productivity has freed up time and allowed support staff to complete the work within their existing contracted hours.